saimallikarjun/saimallikarjun/README.md

 I'm Chandaluri Sai Mallikarjun, a passionate and motivated third-year B.Tech student specializing in **Information Technology** at **VVIT, Guntur**.

 With a strong foundation from my **Diploma in Engineering** and hands-on experience in **Java, Python, Web Development, and SQL**, I enjoy building secure and practical software systems.
-I'm particularly interested in **cybersecurity**, **Android development**, and projects that solve real-world problems.
+I'm particularly interested in **Web Development**, **Software development**, and projects that solve real-world problems.

 I've worked on projects like an **Online Exam Fraud Detection System** and completed multiple certifications through **Google Cloud**, **NPTEL**, and **Skill India**.